-- St. Peter-in-Thanet recognises the impact of gangs, county lines, serious violence, crime and exploitation.
-It is recognised that the initial response to child victims is important and that staff will take any allegation seriously and work in ways that support children and keep them safe. - All staff have been trained and recognise the need to be vigilant for the signs that may include, but not exclusively: - Unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - Children who go missing for periods of time or regularly come home late - Children who regularly miss school or education or do not take part in education - Change in friendships/relationships with others/groups

-- o Children who associate with other young people involved in exploitation - Children who suffer from changes in emotional well-being - Significant decline in performance - Signs of self-harm/significant change in well-being - Signs of assault/unexplained injuries
+- The Charles Dickens School recognises the impact of gangs, county lines, serious violence, crime and exploitation.
+It is recognised that the initial response to child victims is important and that staff will take any allegation seriously and work in ways that support children and keep them safe. - The initial response to child victims is important and staff will take any allegations seriously and work in ways that support children and keep them safe. - All staff have been trained and recognise the need to be vigilant for the signs that may include, but not exclusively: - Unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - o Children who go missing for periods of time or regularly come home late - Children who regularly miss school or education or do not take part in education - Change in friendships/relationships with others/groups - Children who associate with other young people involved in exploitation - Children who suffer from changes in emotional well-being - Significant decline in performance - o Signs of self-harm/significant change in wellbeing - Signs of assault/unexplained injuries